syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ### Customize the appearance of tooltip

-The *Fill* and *Border* options are used to customize the background color and border of the tooltip respectively.
-The *Font* option in the tooltip is used to customize the font of the tooltip text.
+The **Fill** and **Border** options are used to customize the background color and border of the tooltip, respectively.
+The **Font** option in the tooltip is used to customize the font of the tooltip's text.

 {% highlight cshtml %}